 The eg+ Worldwide LLC

-eg+ Worldwide LLC (“eg+”) respects your concerns about privacy. eg+ participates in the EU-U.S. and Swiss-U.S. Privacy Shield (collectively, the “Privacy Shield”) frameworks issued by the U.S. Department of Commerce. eg+ commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU and Switzerland in reliance on the Privacy Shield.
+eg+ Worldwide LLC and The Designory, Inc. (collectively, “eg+”) respects your concerns about privacy. eg+ participates in the EU-U.S. and Swiss-U.S. Privacy Shield (collectively, the “Privacy Shield”) frameworks issued by the U.S. Department of Commerce. eg+ commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU and Switzerland in reliance on the Privacy Shield. eg+ also commits to cooperate with EU data protection authorities and the Swiss Federal Data Protection and Information Commissioner and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
 This Policy describes how eg+ implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy:

 “Client” means any entity that purchases or otherwise obtains products or services from eg+.

 “Consumer” means any natural person who is located in the EU or Switzerland, but excludes any individual acting in his or her capacity as an Employee.

 “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

 “Employee” means any current, former or prospective employee of eg+, or any of its European or Swiss affiliates, who is located in the EU or Switzerland.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

 “Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by eg+ in the U.S. from the EU or Switzerland, and (iii) recorded in any form.